Panpan girls: Definition

-According to film historian David A Conrad, the term panpan originates from a term Japanese and American soldiers brought from the southern Pacific.
+According to film historian David A. Conrad, the term panpan originates from a term Japanese and American soldiers brought from the southern Pacific.
 Contemporaneously, panpan girls were considered a form of sex worker or escort.
 Sometimes the term was used to imply an exclusivity to the relationship or arrangement between the woman and the soldier, while some authors used it to refer to all kinds of sex workers, including those working in clubs and brothels.
 Those who engaged in private sex work were often not coerced into any vertical structure by pimps or police because they formed self-defence groups.
 Women who worked only for Americans were called yōpan, women who had one client were referred to as only (オンリー, onrī), while women with multiple clients were called butterfly.

 History

 Following Imperial Japan's surrender at the end of the Second World War, but before the arrival of the Allied occupation forces, the interim Japanese government—with the help of police—set up a series of officially sanctioned, but unlicensed, brothels out of anxiety that the military forces would commit mass rape.
-Due to the extreme reluctance of women to engage in sex work, the police of Hiroshima Prefecture provided women who signed up with guaranteed daily provisions of beef, rice, sugar, and cooking oil.
+The government recruited 50,000 young women to work in these brothels, which were closed in January 1946 due to the spread of venereal disease.
+To offset the extreme reluctance of women to engage in sex work, the police of Hiroshima Prefecture provided women who signed up with guaranteed daily provisions of beef, rice, sugar, and cooking oil.

 Japanese women employed to mix with Allied servicemen.

 Following the American arrival in Japan, the women who were sex workers or hung around with Allied soldiers were viewed pejoratively by Japanese men.
 A contemporary public intellectual, Kanzaki Kiyoshi, wrote in the 1950s that soldiers referred to panpan girls and sex workers as "yellow stool".
 According to scholar Masakazu Tanaka, this language of Japanese men describing Japanese women who worked for Allied soldiers at cabarets, clubs, and brothels as 'public toilets' was created as an image of disgust by Japanese men who felt feminised by the loss of the War.
 Panpan girls would often escort soldiers, wearing high heels and dancing to American music.

 After the occupation, some women who entered relationships with non-Japanese men voluntarily took a different, more accepting attitude towards the term panpan; with changing social mores around sex, a term referring to a black panpan girl (ブラパン, burapan) was coined by Japanese women who dated black men.
 The term burapan has also been used disparagingly by Japanese men in hip-hop communities to refer to Japanese women who have a black boyfriend.